May you know you're worthy,

 This confident, perfectionist was brought to her knees by unresolved loss and grief.
 Finally, with the clarity of diagnoses I'd known, it was time.
 I reached out, called out and prayed asking for help.
 I finally realized I needed it.
 I surrendered to my imperfection and am getting comfortable in my own skin.

 Now, on the road to recovery, I'm telling & writing my story.
 A memoir set amidst the pandemic while simultaneously a care-giving for my mother journeying through dementia.

-A VERY RARE NORMAL: ADVOCATING FOR ONESELF WHILE ACQUIRING CARE my working title, might sit nicely on the bookstore shelf next to Mark Henick's, So-Called Normal or Megan Devine's, It's Okay that You're Not Okay.
+FiNDing Hope: Prioritizing Compassion & Care for FND my working title, might sit nicely on the bookstore shelf next to Mark Henick's, So-Called Normal or Megan Devine's, It's Okay that You're Not Okay.
 Both great memoirs to check out.

 Currently, on my bedside table is: Jason:1 Stigma: 0 by Jason Finucan.
 All three of these are #mentalhealth titles I'd highly recommend depending on your interests and need.

 As I write to process my own mental health journey, I write also to support others.
 Might you be walking in similar footwear like I was: alone, in the workplace or looking in the mirror asking:

 "Who's going to speak for the girl in the mirror?

 My name is Jocelyn Bystrom and I choose to speak up and advocate for: